r4dixx/discord-quotebot/docs/README.md

    - Deploy commands to your server
    - Start the bot

-Your output should read `Successfully reloaded application commands.` and `Discord client ready`
+Your output should read `Successfully reloaded application commands` and `Discord client ready`

 If it doesn't, something went wrong.
 Your environment variables might be incorrect.